wtcoin/docs-1/source/includes/_microtx.md

 The request object is a partially filled out [Microtransaction](#microtransaction), whose format differs depending on whether you're sending a private key or public key for the source address.
 In either case, there are two options you can set:

 - If not set, **change_address** defaults to the original source address computed by the private or public key sent.
 You can set it manually in the request object, useful if your source address is high-value, or you want to mitigate security risk after sending private keys.
-- If not set, **wait_guarantee** defaults to *true*, which means the API will wait for BlockCypher to guarantee the transaction, using our [Zero Confirmation Confidence](#zero-confirmation-confidence) factor.
+- If not set, **wait_guarantee** defaults to *true*, which means the API will wait for BlockCypher to guarantee the transaction, using our [Confidence Factor](#confidence-factor).
 The guarantee usually takes around 8 seconds.
 If manually set to *false*, the Microtransaction endpoint will return as soon as the transaction is broadcast.

 ```shell
 $ curl -H "Content-Type: application/json" -d '{ "from_private": "97838249d77bf...", "to_address": "C1rGdt7QEPGiwPMFhNKNhHmyoWpa5X92pn", "value_satoshis": 10000, "token": "YOURTOKEN" }' https://api.blockcypher.com/v1/bcy/test/txs/micro